 The Arizona Commerce Authority State Broadband Office recognizes the importance of creating opportunities for Minority Business Enterprises (MBEs), Women's Business Enterprises (WBEs), and Labor Surplus Firms (collectively "MWBE") to participate in BEAD Program deployment projects.
 Inclusion of perspectives from MWBEs is crucial to ensure diversity, gain unique insights, and broaden the program's economic impact.
-To maximize the recruitment, utilization, and retention of MWBEs, the Arizona Commerce Authority State Broadband Office will implement the strategies, processes, and data-tracking methods outlined below during BEAD Program implementation.
+To maximize the recruitment, utilization, and retention of MWBEs, the Arizona Commerce Authority State Broadband Office will work with Arizona Commerce Authority and Arizona Office of Economic Opportunity staff to implement the strategies, processes, and data-tracking methods outlined below during BEAD Program implementation.